 This fusion was something that Jenkins and Christian felt that Savannah was missing.

 “We’re both parents,” Jenkins said.
 “And we realized that there aren’t many places to go where there’s something for both parents and their kids.”

 Although Henny Penny is technically split between Jenkins and Christian running their respective halves, it feels seamless and reflects Savannah’s supportive community.
 Two local businesses combine forces for a hangout for friends, parents and children, and with Foxy just down the street, to Jenkins it’s like “borrowing eggs and butter from your next-door neighbor.”
 If their bakers run out of something, or forget something, Foxy isn’t there to compete, but to simply support.

-With a menu that includes Unicorn Hot Chocolate for kids and Horchata Latte Milkshakes for adults, Henny Penny is the youngest sibling of the Foxy franchise, and allows everyone who walks in the opportunity to just have fun and be creative.
+The menu includes Unicorn Hot Chocolate for kids and Horchata Latte Milkshakes for adults.
+Everyone who walks in has the opportunity to just have fun and be creative.
 And eventually, said Jenkins, it will provide the bakers with an artistic outlet as well.